-Any resident of this state who is a seasonal commercial motor vehicle operator for a farm-related or ranch-related service industry may apply for a Restricted Commercial Driver's License (RCDL).
+Any resident of this state who is a seasonal commercial motor vehicle operatofor a farm-related or ranch- related service industry may apply for a Restricted Commercial Driver's License (RCDL).
 A RCDL authorizes the license holder to operate any Class B or Class C commercial motor vehicle.
 Any applicant for a RCDL must be 18 years of age or older and must have possessed a valid operator's license or Provisional Operator's Permit during the twelve-month period immediately preceding the date of application.
-Beginning January 1, 2022, the commercial motor vehicle operating privilege for the seasonal period of validity will appear on the back of the RCDL.
-The seasonal period of validity shall be valid for no more than 180 consecutive days in any twelve-month period.
+The commercial motor vehicle operating privilege for the seasonal period of validity will appear on the back of the RCDL.
+The seasonal period of validity shall be valid for no more than 210 consecutive days in any twelve-month period.
 The applicant shall designate the seasonal period of validity when making application for the RCDL.
-The RCDL holder may change the seasonal period of validity annually by renewing or obtaining a replacement of the RCDL.
+The RCDL holder my change the seasonal period of validity annually by renewing or obtaining a replacement of the RCDL.